 This phospholipid, or a major component of all cell membranes, helps balance the body’s cortisol levels.
 This is an excellent support if you find yourself perpetually stressed, and it often comes in a formula bundled with other stress response-mitigating herbs such as magnolia and ashwagandha.

-Ashwagandha: 500 to 1,000 mg per day of an extract standardized to 2.5–5 percent with anolides may reduce anxiety and help with sleep in people who are stressed or anxious
+Ashwagandha: 500 to 1,000 milligrams per day of an extract standardized to 2.5 to 5 percent with anolides may reduce anxiety and help with sleep in people who are stressed or anxious

 Reishi: 1 to 2 grams per day can help support sleep and the immune system

 Your body converts this essential amino acid into serotonin, which helps regulate your mood (resolving anxiety, in particular) and sleep (especially improving how quickly you can fall asleep).
 You’ll often see L-tryptophan in herbal sleep formulas.
 However, know that in some people, L-tryptophan can have a paradoxical effect, keeping them up instead.

 Recommended dosage: 1 to 2 grams at night